nushell/nushell.github.io/commands/docs/plugin_add.md

 ```

 ## Notes
-This does not load the plugin commands into the scope - see `register` for that.
+This does not load the plugin commands into the scope - see `plugin use` for
+that.

 Instead, it runs the plugin to get its command signatures, and then edits the
 plugin registry file (by default, `$nu.plugin-path`).
 The changes will be